FAQ by Lt. Ellenbecker

 The Best Site for unbiased HPSP info is http://lukeballard.tripod.com/HPSP.html

-10. Is the four year obligation really only four years, or can a "stop-loss" order keep you in much longer?
-When does my commitment really end?
+9. Is the four year obligation really only four years, or can a "stop-loss" order or something like that keep you in much longer?

 A stop-loss order in a time of war could keep you in, however it is unlikely and they tend not to keep you in for to long under those circumstances.

-11. Assuming a four year obligation after residency, how many times can they make you move (not counting a deployment, of course)?
+10. Assuming a four year obligation after residency, how many times can they make you move for this (not counting a deployment, of course).

 At most I would think 3 or 4.
-A necessary move for residency, maybe a couple during your commitment time and possibly a different site for you internship year.
+1 move for residency, maybe a couple during your commitment time and possibly a differnt site for you internship year.

-12. If HPSP students are in the reserves during medical school, can they be called up (in the event of a conflict, for instance) even though they have not completed their medical education for regular reserve duty?
+11. If we are in the reserves during medical school, can we be called up (in the event of a conflict, for instance) even though we have not completed our medical education for regular reserve duty?

-NO. Under no way can you be pulled out of school or your 1st year of residency (the internship), if we were at war and it was a big one, you could be pulled out after that and before you finish residency.
+Under no way can you be pulled out of school or your 1st year of residency (the internship), if we were at war and it was a big one, you could be pulled out after that and before you finish residency.
 This WAS NOT done during the war in Iraq.
-HSPS students are IRR not active reserves.

 You should not take the scholarship for just the money.
 You will regret it.
 You must have a desire to serve or a curiosity to serve in the military.
 The military is not for everyone.
 That being said, you will regret taking this scholarship if you are going to a state school (or any medical school costing under 15K a year).
 The money you will make early in your career would easily offset such a cheap education loan.
 You will feel like you are being ripped off royally.